martinboller/gse/README.md

 ### 1. Install a basic (net-install) Debian 11 (Bullseye) or 10 (Buster) server for the primary

 Run <i>install-GSE-2021.sh</i> and wait for a (long) while.
 - The primary needs at least 4Gb of RAM, preferably more.
+The testlab (Vagrant) assigns 5120 MB.
 - Don't skimp on the hardware for the primary, however you don't need extreme performance.
 Test according to your requirements and select haeware based on that.

 <b>Note:</b> Several issues with TEX, currently resolved by installing texlive-full.
-Installing texlive-full takes time, but Debian has a quirk here that sometimes breaks apt when not installing texlive-full.
+Installing texlive-full takes a lot of time compared to everything else installed, but Debian has a quirk here that sometimes breaks apt when not installing texlive-full.

 ### 2. Install as many basic (net-install) Debian 11 (Bullseye) or 10 (Buster) servers needed for secondaries
 Run <i>install-GSE-2021-secondary.sh</i> and wait for installation to finish.